plule/theremotion/README.md

 variable `LEAPSDK_LIB_PATH` to the absolute path of the `Ultraleap/LeapSDK/lib/x64` before running the build.

+### Linux

+Building on Linux requires to install some development libraries including:

+- `libasound2-dev`

 ## License

 With the exception of any third-parties (such as the Rust, Faust and Ultraleap